"The organ loft can be a lonely place but there is room on the bench for two"

 Robin Jackson was a prize-winner at the Royal College of Music under Richard Latham.
 At seventeen he was organist at Christ Church, Lancaster Gate, London, and subsequently a Deputy Organist at St. George's Metropolitan Cathedral, Southwark.
 After five years as Assistant Director of Music at Sutton Valence School, he was appointed to take charge of student music making at the University of Bath in 1980, a post from which he retired in July 2005.
 He was a member of the Panel of Examiners in Music for Trinity College London (now Trinity-Guildhall) from 1983 to 2007.

-Previous engagements include St. Paul's Cathedral; York Minster; Lincoln Minster; St. Patrick's Cathedral Dublin; St. Giles's Cathedral, Edinburgh; Canterbury, Winchester, Chester, Leicester, Ripon, Truro and Norwich Cathedrals; Southwell Minster; St. David's Hall, Cardiff (Welsh Prom Season), The Fairfield Halls, Croydon; The Parr Hall, Warrington; The Caird Hall, Dundee; Hull City Hall; Marlborough College; Hexham Abbey; Bath Abbey.
+Over a career spanning some 25 years, engagements have included St. Paul's Cathedral; York Minster; Lincoln Minster; St. Patrick's Cathedral Dublin; St. Giles's Cathedral, Edinburgh; Canterbury, Winchester, Chester, Leicester, Ripon, Truro and Norwich Cathedrals; Southwell Minster; St. David's Hall, Cardiff (Welsh Prom Season), The Fairfield Halls, Croydon; The Parr Hall, Warrington; The Caird Hall, Dundee; Hull City Hall; Marlborough College; Hexham Abbey; Bath Abbey, and many more.

 Maureen McAllister and Robin Jackson will be pleased to send details of their duet repertoire which presently comprises some 56 original compositions (some especially composed for them) plus 25 arrangements and transcriptions.